FusionAuth/terraform-provider-fusionauth/docs/resources/idp_saml_v2.md

   * `destination` - (Optional) The array of URLs that FusionAuth will accept as SAML login destinations if the `policy` setting is AllowAlternates.
     * `alternates` - (Optional) The alternate destinations of the assertion.
     * `policy` - (Optional) The policy to use when performing a destination assertion on the SAML login request.
 The possible values are `Enabled`, `Disabled`, and `AllowAlternates`.
+  * `decryption` - (Optional) The configuration for the SAML assertion decryption.
+    * `enabled` - (Optional) Determines if FusionAuth requires encrypted assertions in SAML responses from the identity provider.
+When true, SAML responses from the identity provider containing unencrypted assertions will be rejected by FusionAuth.
+    * `key_transport_decryption_key_id` - (Optional) The Id of the key stored in Key Master that is used to decrypt the symmetric key on the SAML response sent to FusionAuth from the identity provider.
+The selected Key must contain an RSA private key.
+Required when `enabled` is true.
 * `button_image_url` - (Optional) The top-level button image (URL) to use on the FusionAuth login page for this Identity Provider.
 * `button_text` - (Required) The top-level button text to use on the FusionAuth login page for this Identity Provider.
 * `debug` - (Optional) Determines if debug is enabled for this provider.
 When enabled, each time this provider is invoked to reconcile a login an Event Log will be created.